roryp/blog/README.md

 - **Resilience:**
   With features like message persistence, automatic retries, and dead-letter queues, your messaging system is built to withstand failures.

-Below is a sample producer implementation that demonstrates how to integrate Azure Service Bus using the **Modern Web App (MWA) pattern**.
+Below is a sample producer implementation that demonstrates how to integrate Azure Service Bus

 ### Sample Producer Implementation